blakeembrey/node-language-detect/README.md

 # Language Detect

 Detect the programming language of any file by checking the file name, file extension, file shebang and finally falling back to a programming language classifier.
+For more language information, use in conjuction with [language-map](https://github.com/blakeembrey/language-map).

 ## Installation